mt8163/android_device_bq_freezerfhd/README.md

 Rear Camera  | 8.0 MP
 Front Camera | 5.0 MP

-This branch it's ONLY for building LineageOS 15.1.
+This branch it's ONLY for building Bootleggers Oreo.

 ### BUILD ###
-If you are interested in building LineageOS 15.1 for the BQ Aquaris M10 FHD, check our [build guide](https://github.com/mt8163/android_vendor_bq_mt8163/blob/lineage-15.1/README.md), it will probably help you.
+If you are interested in building Bootleggers Oreo for the BQ Aquaris M10 FHD, check our [build guide](https://github.com/mt8163/android_vendor_bq_mt8163/blob/bootleggers-oreo/README.md), it will probably help you.

 ### WORKING ###
 - Boots.